RubyAngel8998/Code-Like-a-Champ/README.md

 - Great starter WordPress theme *(recommended to do the third tutorial first)*: http://underscores.me

 ## else {
-`// Translation: Didn't find what you are looking for?
+`// Didn't find what you are looking for?
 Contact an officer.`

 Club email - bocahighcsc@gmail.com